 Lafayette Public Library agrees to:

-Reserve a meeting room space at no charge to the presenter.
-The library's meeting room accommodates 150, and includes an available lectern, built-in sound system, whiteboard, and projection screen.
+- Reserve a meeting room space at no charge to the presenter.
+The Library’s meeting room accommodates 170, and includes an available lectern, built-in sound system, whiteboard, and projection screen.

-Publicize the program in its newsletters, social media, and online.
+- Publicize the program in its newsletters, social media, and online calendar.